-As a long-time fan of former FBI hostage negotiator, Chris Voss and his book "Never Split the Difference," I was amazed to discover the broader applications of his techniques beyond high-stakes negotiations.
-In my work with YouMeCare, I found that some of Voss's strategies could be adapted to manage the unique challenges of caring for individuals with dementia, particularly those who exhibit agitated or aggressive behaviors.
-While the contexts may differ, the underlying principles of effective communication, empathy, and active listening remain constant.
-In this article, I'll share how Voss's tactics can be applied to the specific challenges of caring for a person with dementia, and offer practical tips for managing behavioral changes related to agitation and aggression.
+As a long-time admirer of former FBI hostage negotiator, Chris Voss, and his book "Never Split the Difference," I was thrilled to discover the wider applications of his techniques beyond high-stakes negotiations.
+At YouMeCare, we have found that some of Voss's strategies can be adapted to manage the unique challenges of caring for individuals with dementia, particularly those who exhibit agitated or aggressive behaviors.
+In this article, we will explore how Voss's tactics can be applied to the specific challenges of dementia care, providing practical tips for managing behavioral changes related to agitation and aggression.

 Caring for a person with dementia can be akin to a high-stakes negotiation, as their behavior can be unpredictable and emotion-driven.
 However, applying negotiation tactics to dementia care can be transformative.
 The underlying principles of effective communication, empathy, and active listening are paramount in both contexts.
 By using these tactics, caregivers can build meaningful connections with their clients and better understand their needs.

 Active listening is a cornerstone of Chris Voss's negotiation strategy, and it is equally crucial when caring for individuals with dementia.
 By giving full attention to the speaker and understanding the emotions behind their words, caregivers can de-escalate potentially tense situations.
 Validating the person's emotions by labeling them and expressing empathy further fosters a sense of understanding and helps calm them.